 - Wheelchair pushing.
 Taking housebound users out in their wheelchairs on walks to local parks, banks and shops, providing invaluable companionship, helping them maintain independence and get some fresh air.

-- Support the running and promotion of the group. this can include being trustees, manning stalls at community and school fairs, running concerts and other fundraising events and giving talks to community groups and other organisations
+- Support the running and promotion of the group. this can include being trustees, manning stalls at community and school fairs, running concerts and other fundraising events, promoting us through social media and giving talks to community groups and other organisations

 - Help with one-off projects such as surveys, bid writing, and project evaluation